viraj1327/portfolio/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+Very well-educated data scientist candidate with excellent statistical knowledge and the ability to identify fine points of data in a sea of information.
+Well-versed in spreadsheets, statistics, and scientific research.
+Able to process new data quickly and communicate it effectively to lay individuals.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for